VowpalWabbit/vowpalwabbit.github.io/_guides/python_first_steps.md

 # Getting started with Vowpal Wabbit and Python

-This tutorial is quick introduction to training and testing your model with Vowpal Wabbit using Python.
+This tutorial is a quick introduction to training and testing your model with Vowpal Wabbit using Python.
 We explore passing some data to Vowpal Wabbit to learn a model and get a prediction.

 To learn more about interacting with Vowpal Wabbit, including advanced tutorials on input formatting and interpreting results, see [Tutorials](https://vowpalwabbit.org/tutorials.html).